Two Specific Mental Health Tips

 We are all so busy that we don’t spend any time to recharge and refocus.

 We need to maximize the transitions in life.
-We simply need to allow ourselves time and space to focus.
+We simply need to allow ourselves time and space to focus and decompress.

-Focus is one of the major skills on the pyramid of success.
+Focus is one of the major skills in the pyramid of success.
 We can begin training our focus by becoming deliberate about our focus.

-The best way to train our focus is to follow this step-by-step process.
+The best way to train our breathing and improve our focus is to follow this step-by-step process.

 On the breathing audio, you’ll begin deliberate breathing by doing rectangle breathing.
 You’ll breathe in on 6, hold it for 2 seconds, out 6 seconds, hold it for 2 seconds, and so on…

-When thoughts pop in the mind during this exercise, just bring your focus back to your breathing and listen to the audio.
+When thoughts pop in the mind during this exercise, just bring your focus back to your breathing and listen to this audio.

 I did a session with a baseball team once and after a few minutes asked them to raise their hand if they did it without any thoughts popping in their head.